 While on location, you can explore some wreckage from the horrible accident.

 Our trek will take us past a nearly hidden cold cellar, which old-timers called a “working spring house.”
 Those who are brave enough can venture inside to take some incredible photographs.

 Unique View of Safe Harbor Dam and Big Indian Rock

-Our adventure will take us to seldom visited locations that offer you unique vistas of Safe Harbor Dam and Big Indian Rock.
+Our adventure will take us to seldom-visited locations offering unique vistas of Safe Harbor Dam and Big Indian Rock.

 Big Indian Rock is home to one of the most significant archaeological sites in the entire northeastern United States.
 Along with Little Indian Rock, the two islands have 1,000-year-old petroglyphs carved on them.
 They are accessible only by water and depict animal tracks, human figures, and mystical thunderbirds.

-We will finish our journey by walking through the haunted tunnel of Shenks Ferry that is home to the ghost of a woman known as the “White Angel.”
+We will finish our journey by walking through the haunted tunnel of Shenks Ferry, home to the ghost of a woman known as the “White Angel.”

-Here are some great photos by Pat Dougherty from the January 22, 2022 Tunnels of Enola hike.
-I promise you it won’t be icy in April when we trek through these architectural gems.
+Here are some great photos by Pat Dougherty from the January 22, 2022, Tunnels of Enola hike.
+It won’t be icy when we trek through these architectural gems.